 When it comes to a stroke, nothing is more important than time.
 A rapid response from skilled specialists can make all the difference.
-The Primary Stroke Center at Kalispell Regional Healthcare, has a multidisciplinary team committed to providing high-quality, evidence-based treatment of stroke 24/7.
+The Primary Stroke Center at Logan Health has a multidisciplinary team committed to providing high-quality, evidence-based treatment of stroke 24/7.

 What is a stroke?